theblueturtle/github-portfolio/README.md

-Explore my sample projects using the links below.
+Below are links to sample projects for you to explore.
+You can also download using the links below.

 <br>